Last updated: 3. June 2020

 Alternatives such as the so-called flourtelomer-alkohole are not real alternatives.
 Water resistant flourine-free substances such as waxes, paraffins (e.g.Ecorepel), polyyurethane (e.g.Purtex), dendrimere (e.g.Bionic Finish Eco) or silicon are considered less problematic by ecology chemists and toxicologists, but they don’t have the same technical effect.
 Polymer membranes are also being tested.
 But a blockbuster replacement for PFCs does not exist at this time.
 This is one reason why PFCs have not yet been forbidden.

 A PFC analysis is always a good idea if you are not sure if, for example, your outdoor clothing contains this harmful substance or not.
-With the following analyses, you can test materials for PFC.
+With the following analyses, you can test water for PFC.

 PFTs in Wasser